stefanbeatovic/Project-2-AJAX-Music/readme.md

 Project-2-AJAX-Music is a lightweight single-page web application built for a school assignment.

-I have been introduced with Last-fm almost 20 years ago.
+I have been introduced with Last.fm almost 20 years ago.
 This was one of the biggest reasons I decided to make a mucis app.
 And on top of that, I really love music.
 Listen it every day, even while doing this assignments.

 The app uses JavaScript’s fetch() API to load live music data from Last.fm, including: